-Figure 12: Rack positions Figure 13: Pan spacing
+Figure 14: Rack positions Figure 15: Pan spacing

 Use the Bake function whenever a recipe calls for baking using normal temperatures.
 When the set bake temperature is reached the control will sound a chime to alert that the oven is fully preheated.
+The convection fan will be on during preheat and then turn off and on occasionally as needed.